Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsDecommissionofRemediation.md

-To decommission the remediation functionality in Azure subscription,
+To decommission the remediation functionality in AWS Account,

-**Disable all the remediation policies** - Azure account security policy remediation functionality can be disabled from Cloudneeti portal.
+**Disable all the remediation policies** - AWS cloud account security policy remediation functionality can be disabled from Cloudneeti portal.
 On disabling the remediation policies stops the auto-remediation of new resources whenever deployed.